section-engineering-education/engineering-education/content/articles/react-django-razorpay-integration/index.md

 - A browser and a code editor.

 ### Goals of the Tutorial
-By the end of this tutorial, you should be able to:
+You should be able to do the following by the end of this tutorial:
 - Integrate the Razorpay payment gateway in your application.
 - Work with React and Django REST Framework.
 - Use [axios](https://www.npmjs.com/package/axios) to fetch and post data.